Shoppers and visitors can enjoy the unique shops and attractions that Salisbury and Amesbury have to...

 If you see a carful of councillors driving around, stopping frequently to peer at street signs, do not be alarmed.
 We are attempting to compile a list of those in need of repair.
 If you spot any, do please let us know.

-Mary currently chairs this and would like to extend a warm welcome to you.
 The Board meets every two months to consider and decide on local issues, and to give grants to community groups.
-The next one is 14th September, 7pm in the City Hall.
-Do come along and be part of the discussion!
+Recent topics have been Rough Sleepers, Transport Strategy, and Young People’s Apprenticeships.
+Do come along and join the discussion.

 If you see a pothole or uneven pavement, please report it via the www.wiltshire.gov.uk ‘Report’ tab.
 For other concerns, please raise an Area Board issue on the same website, giving your email address to be kept up-to-date with progress.
 If you prefer, ring 0300 456 0100.